rleyton/westleague/README.md

   * Website at https://westleague.org.uk/results
 * Once results finalised, they will be marked as **published**
   * Added to data sets in this repository.

-# Caveats

-* We'll see how the first event goes and what's actually useful.

 # Reference data